kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I believe now that the first surreptitious egg-extraction surgery took place at the Anantara.

 !!! tip "Prepping putting the blame on Israel"
-    - It never made sense to me why she would be there, I don't think like that, until I found out I had been operated on while sedated a bunch of times.
+    - It never really made any sense to me why she would be there - I don't think like a spy - until I found out I had been operated on while sedated a bunch of times.
     - Tanya was here staring at me to add to the intrigue and conspiracy, just in case it went tits up for them, as it always does, and they could blame Israel, again.
     - When Tanya (or whatever your name is) finds out...
 I expect she'll do the right thing, like many millions more will too.